Stodtmeister/Stodtmeister/README.md

 <li>🐈 Cats are my favorite!
 I also aim to be a Chihuahua owner one day. </li>
 <li>🌠 I am an aspiring picture book author.</li>
 <li>🏆 I enjoy reading, sports, board games, cinema, and Indian food!</li>
 <li>🎧 If I'm doing something mundane, I am 100% listening to an audiobook.
-(Listen to the Dungeon Crawler Carls series if you haven't already!)</li>
+(Listen to the Dungeon Crawler Carl series if you haven't already!)</li>
 </ul>

 ##